jorgenponder/fohm-transcripting/README.md

 * tesseract (in standard repos)
 * GNU parallel (in standard repos)

-Tested on Ubunto 20.04 Desktop
+Tested on Ubuntu 20.04 Desktop

 ## Example result